Education Summit

 Opportunities

-Connect with fellow professionals and make lasting connections that will nurture your business and the industry as a whole.
+Connect with fellow professionals and make lasting connections to support your business growth and the industry as a whole.

 Agenda at a Glance

 This year's Summit will be a 2-day event.
-There will be 3 tracks, each with 4 classes.
+There will be four classrooms, each with four classes.
+Up to 5 NABCEP CEUs will be available on each day of training.

 Day 1